 The Summer Computing Academy held by Texas A&M High Performance Research Computing seeks to enable aspiring computer scientists, developers, and engineers in their pursuit of computing fields.
-The academy will host four week long (five day) computing programs at Texas A&M University campus.
-Participants will arrive in the morning each day before the start of the program and will leave each day after the activities for that day are completed.
-By combining exceptional Texas A&M University facilities with the versatile Raspberry Pi and over 100 years of combined computing experience between camp coordinators, we hope to inspire attendees to succeed within code-related fields.
+The academy will host virtual computing programs at Texas A&M University campus.
+We hope to inspire attendees to succeed within code-related fields.
 Attendees of the Summer Computing Academy will also be able to experience Texas A&M University with commentary and guidance from our academy coordinators.